fsharp/fslang-design/RFCs/FS-1139-optional-arguments-for-optional-parameters.md

     static member Bar(?arg2: int) = Foo.Bar(arg1 = 42, ?arg2 = arg2) // we pass 42 as arg1 default value

     // this method suppose to assign default value to arg2 ONLY, therefore arg1 is still there
-    // but this produces compilation error
+    // but this produces a compilation error
     // error FS0438: Duplicate method.
 The method 'Bar' has the same name and signature as another method in type 'Foo'. static member Bar(?arg1: int) = Foo.Bar(?arg1 = arg1, arg2 = 43) // we pass 43 as arg2 default value

 Foo.Bar() // Some 42
 ```

-Also the number of such overloads explodes non-linearly with amount of optional arguments increases.
+Also, the number of such overloads explodes non-linearly with the amount of optional arguments increases.

 # Compatibility